Moduli spaces of codimension-one subspaces in a linear variety and their tropicalization: Abstract

 \section{Abstract}

-We study the tropicalization of the space $L(X)$ of lines contained in a fixed plane $X$, or, more generally, $d$-dimensional linear subspaces contained in a fixed $(d+1)$-dimensional linear variety.
-We restrict our attention to the case the variety $X$ has constant coefficients.
-We prove that these spaces $L(X)$ are linear subspaces themselves, and thus their tropicalization is completely determined by their associated matroids.
-We show that these matroids are equal to the matroid of lines of the hyperplane arrangement corresponding to $X$, which generically can be interpreted as Dilworth truncations.
-In this way, we can describe tropicalized Fano schemes parametrizing $d$-dimensional linear subspaces of a $(d+1)$-dimensional linear variety, and tropicalizations of moduli spaces of stable maps of degree $1$ to a plane.
+We study the moduli space of $d$-dimensional linear subspaces contained in a fixed $(d+1)$-dimensional linear variety $X$, and its tropicalization.
+We prove that these moduli spaces are linear subspaces themselves, and thus their tropicalization is completely determined by their associated (valuated) matroids.
+We show that these matroids can be interpreted as the matroid of lines of the hyperplane arrangement corresponding to $X$, and generically are equal to a Dilworth truncation of the free matroid.
+In this way, we can describe combinatorially tropicalized Fano schemes and tropicalizations of moduli spaces of stable maps of degree $1$ to a plane.